Something that it is often easy to forget about and neglect when you have a guinea pig is cutting their nails.

 If clipping nails of your guinea pig, fills you with dread then you could always make an appointment with your local veterinarian or pet groomer who will do this for you.

 Many piggie owners use a veterinary surgeon or pet groomer to do the job.
 T

 here is no shame in paying someone to do the job for you, as at least it will be done and done so properly.

 Other ways of keeping your guinea pigs nails trim

-Do make sure that they do not have holes in thought so that the guinea pig does not get their legs trapped.
+Do make sure that any surface that they are walking on does not have holes in though so that the guinea pig does not get their legs trapped.

 What about dark Guinea Pig nails?